 Please visit the Prerequisites page for additional information on where to find the latest version of curl and get the right environment.
-Alternately, you can substitute the un-shortened URL: https://raw.githubusercontent.com/hyperledger/fabric/release-2.1/scripts/bootstrap.sh and places them in the bin sub-directory of the current working directory.
+Alternately, you can substitute the un-shortened URL: https://raw.githubusercontent.com/hyperledger/fabric/master/scripts/bootstrap.sh hyperledger-fabricdocs Documentation, Release master and places them in the bin sub-directory of the current working directory.